sscs-ose/sscs-ose-code-a-chip.github.io/README.md

  3. <span style='color: skyblue;'>Broaden educational value and accessibility within the open-source chip design community, fostering a more inclusive environment for dissemination, learning, and innovation.</span>

 ## Program Rules
 - The program is open to anyone (no restrictions).
 We run continuously the Code-a-Chip (CAC) competition for ISSCC and VLSI conferences with clear deadlines.
 IEEE Solid-State Circuits Society (SSCS) membership is encouraged but not required.
-Teaming is encouraged, but each team must identify a single leader who can travel to VLSI from June 8-12, 2025, to receive the award and participate in networking events.
+Teaming is encouraged, but each team must identify a single leader who can travel to ISSCC from Feb.
+15-19, 2026, to receive the award and participate in networking events.
 - Applicants must submit an **open-source Jupyter notebook** detailing an innovative circuit design using **open-source** tools.
 The objective is to disseminate the main ideas and design choices using **open-source tools and PDKs** in a **reproducible** manner.
 Generating a final layout of your circuit is encouraged but not required.
     - Examples: [inverter](https://developers.google.com/silicon/guides/digital-inverter-openlane), [temperature sensor](https://github.com/idea-fasoc/OpenFASOC/blob/main/docs/source/notebooks/temp-sense-gen/temp_sense_genCollab.ipynb)
     - Submissions of previous winners: [VLSI'25](VLSI25/README.md), [ISSCC'24](ISSCC24/README.md), [ISSCC'23](ISSCC23/README.md), [VLSI'24](VLSI24/README.md) and [VLSI'23](VLSI23/README.md)